-FORMNEXUS is developed in Python and supports the integration of either the GPT-4 [6] or the LLAMA 2 [48] model.
+FORMNEXUS is developed in Python and supports the integration of either the GPT-4 [37] or the LLAMA 2 [45] model.
 We opted for GPT-4 due to its established performance as one of the most advanced LLMs available, while LLAMA 2 was chosen for its demonstrated capabilities as a top-performing open-source LLM across various benchmarks.
-For textual embedding generation, we utilized the ADA architecture [38], and a standard implementation of node2vec [22] to capture the underlying graph structure.
+For textual embedding generation, we utilized the ADA architecture [35], and a standard implementation of node2vec [19] to capture the underlying graph structure.
 The definition of our constraint templates drew inspiration from the Jest library [4], a testing framework equipped with a comprehensive set of built-in assertions for evaluating variables under diverse conditions.
 By adapting these assertions to our specific requirements, we arrived at a final set of 14 constraint types.
 Notably, the test cases generated by FORMNEXUS leverage the Selenium framework [5] for robust execution.
-The implementation of our technique, FORM-NEXUS, has been made publicly accessible [3].

-4 Evaluation
+4 EVALUATION